JosefMackuAmn/smlk_assignment/README.md

 # Prerequisites

-Install and run local MySQL server and create a database named 'smlk' and 'smlk_test'.
+Install docker and docker-compose.

-# Running the API
+# Running the API & info

-The API can be run in development mode by executing *npm start*, tests can be run by executing *npm test*.
+The API can be run in development mode by executing *docker-compose build* and *docker-compose up*, tests can be run by executing *npm test* in a running container (note that this will interrupt database connection of main process).

+API exposes port **8080**.

+Needed changes if this should be a production project are listed in file **inproduction.txt**.

 # Routes documentation